JakobOvrum/LuaD/README.markdown

 Makefiles as well as VisualD project files are included for both the library and the examples.

-If you find any bugs, please report them to the Github issue tracker.
+*Please report bugs and issues to the [Github issue tracker](https://github.com/JakobOvrum/LuaD/issues).
+Thanks!*

 Build with Make
 ============================================